 Service Side Data Map

-The information that the government and private companies have for each service can be provided and used by other services and businesses that need it through Area Data Coordination Platform.
+The information that the government and private companies have for each service can be provided and used by other services and businesses that need it through the area Data Coordination Platform.

 Data Asset Side Data Map

-Open data, geographic data, and public data can be provided and utilized as data assets to other services and businesses that need them through Area Data Coordination Platform.
+Open data, geographic data, and public data can be provided and utilized as data assets to other services and businesses that need them through the area Data Coordination Platform.

 List of Visions for Shared Use (Summary of Contents of Each Prefecture)